 However, even if these phrases, which I like to call magic phrases, are not used, a Community property survivorship agreement that otherwise meets the requirements of the Texas estates code can be declared to be valid.
 The appellate court made this determination which seemingly expanded the ability of a person to argue that a will could, in essence, be determined to be a Community property survivorship agreement in more cases than you may imagine.

 If we look at a Community property survivorship agreement as being more important regarding the spirit of the law rather than the letter, this makes sense.
 The court in Texas ruled that the terms of the failed will that this couple used or pretty clear of their intent to have the other surviving spouse own all of the surviving property included in the community estate.
-This is important because even if you are married and have a will but is declared invalid, the intent of the will can still be followed largely because of this Texas appellate court case.
+This is important because even if you are married and have a will that is declared invalid, the intent of the will can still be followed largely because of this Texas appellate court case.

 With that said, this does not mean you should totally space out and not take the drafting of your will seriously if you are married.
 The best-case scenario is to have a valid will that cannot be challenged in court by any person in your life.
 For your Peace of Mind and for that of your family, it is worth taking the time to hire and work with an experienced estate planning attorney when it comes to drafting a will.
-Doing so is a short-term investment towards your long-term future.
+Doing so is a short-term investment toward your long-term future.
 While you may not be alive to see the benefits of your drafting, an enforceable and valid will your family, including your spouse and your children, will be.
 Nobody wants their legacy to be one of mistrust and anger due to a poorly drafted will.
 Take care of yourself and your family by having a will drafted by a professional.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan